nrminor/embl-my-gbk/README.md

 ```bash
 emb_my_gbk -g file.gb -s "Homo sapiens"
 ```

+The repo comes with a `pyproject.toml` and `requirements.txt` that can be used with `pip`, `pipx`, `uv`, `Poetry`, or whatever declarative Python manager you prefer, to reproduce our dev environemnt--though really, the only non-stdlib dependency is [BioPython](https://biopython.org/)!

 For complete documentation of the API, see the HTML in `docs/`.
 Recommended usage looks like this: